Timeline- Mary Todd Lincoln (1818-1882)

 Traveling in Florida, Mary fears that her only remaining son Robert is ill and rushes to Chicago to find him well.

-Concerned about his mother’s mental health, Robert initiates a sanity hearing in May and the jury rules that Mary is insane.
+Concerned about his mother’s mental health, Robert initiates a sanity trial in May and the jury rules that Mary is insane.
 She is placed in an asylum outside Chicago and Robert becomes the conservator of her finances.

 In September Mary is released into the custody of her sister Elizabeth.